Marcin-Szot/WalksAroundKrakow/README.md

-WalksAroundKrakow
+WalksAroundKrakow [RoR, jQuery]
 =================

 Photoblog, where I store photos I have taken in Krakow.

-It is a web application made using Ruby on Rails.
-There are two main purposes of existence this project.
-First, I am learning RoR so this is a "training project" for me.
-Second, it is a good way to store photos I have made during my walks.
+It is a web application made to store photos I have taken during my walks.
+Additional purpose of existence of this project is that I am learning RoR so this is a "training" for me.